WAPT & WIDA-Screener

 - W-APT stands for the WIDA-ACCESS Placement Test.
 It is an English language proficiency "screener" test given to incoming students who may be designated as English language learners.
 It assists educators with programmatic placement decisions such as identification and placement of ELLs.
 The W-APT is one component of WIDA's comprehensive assessment system.
+Beginning SY 2017/2018, only Kindergarten students will be assessed with the W-APT assessment.

 - Access for ELL students is a secure large-scale English language proficiency assessment administered to Kindergarten through 12th grade students who have been identified as English language learners (ELLs).
 It is given annually in WIDA Consortium member states to monitor students' progress in acquiring academic English.
 ACCESS for ELLs 2.0 is only available to Consortium member states.